In Bovisa

 A number of lorries and vans were also involved.
-The local council has advised residents in the area to keep their windows closed and avoid staying outdoors.
+The fire has been contained, but the fire brigade is continuing to extinguish it.
+The public are again being urged today to keep their windows closed and not to let children play outdoors.

 Grande incendio alla ditta di spedizioni Bartolini in Via Don Minzoni - Milano, Italia - Mercoledì, 8 Luglio 2026 - (foto Stefano Porta / LaPresse) Grande incendio alla ditta di spedizioni Bartolini in Via Don Minzoni - Milan, Italy - July 8, 2026 (photo Stefano Porta / LaPresse) LAPRESSE